St. Lucie Village, Florida

-St. Lucie Village is a town in St. Lucie County, Florida, United States.
+St. Lucie Village or Saint Lucie Village is a town in St. Lucie County, Florida, United States.
 It is part of the Port St. Lucie Metropolitan Statistical Area.
 The population was 613 at the 2020 census.

 History

-The Town of St. Lucie Village has been an American settlement since 1843, but was incorporated at exactly 7:30 PM, on Saturday, May 6, 1961, and also includes the St. Lucie Village Historic District.
+St. Lucie Village was settled in 1843.
+It was incorporated as a town in 1961.
+Part of the town has been designated the St. Lucie Village Historic District, which has the oldest surviving building in town; a home that was built in 1875.

 Geography

-The approximate coordinates for the Town of St. Lucie Village is located at (27.493600, –80.342354).

 According to the United States Census Bureau, the town has a total area of 0.8 square miles (2.1 km^{2}), all land.

 Climate

-Port St. Lucie is located in the broad transition zone between a humid subtropical climate (Cfa), which dominates Central Florida, and within the northern extent of the tropical climate typical of South Florida and the Florida Keys.
+St. Lucie Village is located in the broad transition zone between a humid subtropical climate (Cfa), which dominates Central Florida, and within the northern extent of the tropical climate typical of South Florida and the Florida Keys.